KhronosGroup/glTF/specification/2.0/README.md

 ## Cameras

 A camera defines the projection matrix that transforms from view to clip coordinates.
 The projection can be perspective or orthographic.
-Cameras are contained in nodes and thus can be transformed.
-Their world-space transformation matrix is used for calculating view-space transformation.
+Cameras are referenced in nodes (see `node.camera`) and thus can be transformed and animated (only one node can reference a particular camera).
+Their world-space transformation matrix is used for calculating the view-space transformation.
 The camera is defined such that the local +X axis is to the right, the lens looks towards the local -Z axis, and the top of the camera is aligned with the local +Y axis.
 If no transformation is specified, the location of the camera is at the origin.

 Cameras are stored in the asset's `cameras` array.
 Each camera defines a `type` property that designates the type of projection (perspective or orthographic), and either a `perspective` or `orthographic` property that defines the details.